leo-project/leofs/docs/production_checklist/README.md

 <!-- toc -->

 ## What version should we use?
 Use the latest stable one.
 With the version <= v1.4.0, LeoFS had some serious issues that may cause data-lost, so that use at least >= v1.4.1.
-Or in case you need to keep running LeoFS with older one for some reason, make sure that you avoid those issues with the below check list
+Or in case you need to keep running LeoFS with older one for some reason, make sure that you avoid those issues with the below check list.

 ## Check list to avoid serious issues for those who have to keep running some older version of LeoFS